 The left and type right keys are somewhat special (and experimental).
-When rules are auto adapting to the surrounding box width you can enforce a shift to the right by setting left.
-The value is also subtracted from the width which can be a value set by the engine itself and is not entirely under user control.
+When rules are a adapting to the surrounding box width you can enforce a shift to the right by setting left.
+T value is also subtracted from the width which can be a value set by the engine itself and is a entirely under user control.
 The right is also subtracted from the width.
-It all happens in the backend so these are not affecting the calculations in the frontend (actually the auto settings also happen in the backend).
-For a vertical rule left affects the height and right affects the depth.
-There is no matching interface at the $T_EX$ end (although we can have more keywords for rules it would complicate matters and introduce a speed penalty.)
-However, you can just construct a rule node with Lua and write it to the $T_EX$ input.
-The outline subtype is just a convenient variant and the transform field specifies the width of the outline.
+It all happens in backend so these are not affecting the calculations in the frontend (actually the auto setting also happen in the backend).
+For a vertical rule left affects the height and right affects depth.
+There is no matching interface at the $T_EX$ end (although we can have more keywo for rules it would complicate matters and introduce a speed penalty.)
+However, you can j construct a rule node with Lua and write it to the $T_EX$ input.
+The outline subtype is just convenient variant and the transform field specifies the width of the outline.